mdrobot7/wordle-solver/README.md

 # wordle-solver
-A fork of the spelling-bee repository, modified to solve Wordle puzzles.
+A fork of the mdrobot7/spelling-bee repository, modified to solve Wordle puzzles.